Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: A Unified Framework

 for all $\theta''\in \Theta''$.
 This class of local Wald estimands encompasses a wide array of design-based estimands used by empirical practitioners.
 In all examples, $v$ is either 0 (for RDD) or 1 (for RKD), and setting the order of local polynomial estimator $p=v+2$ would generally suffice in practice.
-We list two examples below: Example \ref{ex:fuzzy_rdd} illustrates the case of the fuzzy mean RDD; Example \ref{ex:fuzzy_quantile_rdd} illustrates the case of the fuzzy quantile RDD for which the existing literature has proposed no roust uniform inference methods -- also overviewed in Section \ref{sec:overview}.
+We list two examples below: Example \ref{ex:fuzzy_rdd} illustrates the case of the fuzzy mean RDD; Example \ref{ex:fuzzy_quantile_rdd} illustrates the case of the fuzzy quantile RDD for which the existing literature has proposed no robust uniform inference methods -- also overviewed in Section \ref{sec:overview}.
 See Appendix \ref{sec:application_examples} for additional examples.
+For convenience of writing, we introduce the notation for the intermediate local Wald estimand:

 \begin{example}[Fuzzy Mean RDD] We do not need index sets for fuzzy mean RDD, so let $\Theta_1 = \Theta_2 = \Theta_1' = \Theta_2' = \Theta'' = \{0\}$ for simplicity.
 Set $g_1(Y_i,\theta_1) = Y_i$ and $g_2(D_i,\theta_2) = D_i$.
 Note that $\mu_{1}(x,\theta_1) = \E[g_1(Y_i,\theta_1) | X_i=x] = \E[Y_i | X_i=x]$ and $\mu_{2}(x,\theta_2) = \E[g_2(D_i,\theta_2) | X_i=x] = \E[ D_i | X_i=x]$.
 Let $\phi$ and $\psi$ be the identity operators, and for $W \in \ell^\infty (\Theta'_1 \times \Theta'_2)$ let the operator $\Upsilon$ be $\Upsilon\left( W\right)(\theta'') = W(\theta'',\theta'')$ $\forall \theta'' \in \Theta''$.
 The local Wald estimand (\ref{eq:wald_est}) with $v=0$ in this setting becomes